orestescm76/Kenose/README.md

 # Kenose
-a trojan made for learning how Windows API works and to test various effects.
-DOES NOT SPREAD BY NETWORK!
+A trojan made for leaning how Windows API works in C#.
+It will not spread by network.

+I'm not responsible for any damage you make to your computer and data.